arthurcgusmao/acg-emacs/others/linux/README.md

 ## Start emacs server on startup

 According to [this tutorial](http://wikemacs.org/wiki/Emacs_server), the best way is to configure it through the init daemon `systemd`.
-Create a file `~/.config/systemd/user/emacsd.service` with the contents below:
+Create a file `~/.config/systemd/user/emacsd.service` with the contents below (note: check whether your Emacs is installed in `/usr/bin` or in `/usr/local/bin` and modify the file accordingly):

 ```
 [Unit]